ankit-arora/mmap-test/README.md

-#Build and Test a mem-mapped array
+#Build and Test a memory mapped array